nikhilsath/crossbook/README.md

   - A **+** button opens a modal listing all possible records from another category to relate to the current item.
 Selecting one and clicking Add will create the link (inserting a row into the appropriate join table).
   - Each existing related item is shown with a **✖** remove button, which, when clicked, removes that relationship (deletes the join table entry).
   - The relationship modal and remove buttons perform their actions via AJAX (using a single `/relationship` endpoint on the backend), and then refresh the page to show updates.
 - **Rich Text Support:** “Textarea” fields (intended for multi-paragraph text like descriptions or content) support basic rich text editing.
 In edit mode, a mini formatting toolbar (Bold, Italic, Underline, Link) is available, and the content is saved as HTML.
 On display, this HTML is rendered with proper styling (using Tailwind’s `prose` classes).
+The formatting logic is now modularized in `editor.js` and loaded per-field with ES6 imports.
 - **Navigation Bar:** A consistent hardcoded top navigation is present on all pages (via the base template), linking to Home and each core entity section for quick access.